make2explore/Reyax-LoRa-Module-RYLR998-Review/README.md

 The RYLR998 transceiver module feature the LoRa® long range modem that provides ultra-long range spread spectrum communication and high interference immunity whilst minimizing current consumption.

 This LoRa Module is manufactured by Reyax Technology Corp.
-Ltd. Reyax is a Taiwan based electronics and semiconductor manufacturing company.
+Ltd. Which is a Taiwan based electronics and semiconductor manufacturing company.
 Which mainly works in, wireless communications  and, IoT domains.

 This tutorial / Device Overview is about RYLR998 LoRa Module.
 We've discussed..